 Exploring and Developing

-Starting with a pilot program is a strategic way to test the impact of ABM and gather the information you’ll need to get more buy-in for programs.
-According to SiriusDecisions, while 42% of companies have been running a full program for over one year, 58% are still in a pilot phase.
-When it comes to budget, start by advocating for a percentage of the demand generation budget to test and provide air cover for the sales team based on your ICP.
+Starting with a pilot program is a strategic way to test the impact of an ABM strategy and gather the information you’ll need to get more buy-in for programs.
+According to ITSMA, 46% of ABM programs are in an experimenting phase that includes piloting, measuring, and refining the approach When it comes to budget, start by advocating for a percentage of the demand generation budget to test and provide air cover for the sales team based on your ICP.

 Building your account-based tribe